crs4/bbmri-it-school-tutorials/07-tutorial-fair-workflows/workflow_best_practices.md

 ## 4. Automate test execution

 Creating tests for your workflows is just the first step towards ensuring reliability.
-It's equally important to run these tests systematically whenever changes are made to detect issues early.
+It's equally important to run these tests systematically whenever changes are made to detect issues early, and to run them periodically to detect when external factors have triggered or exposed a problem with your workflow (e.g., unpinned dependencies).
 This is where automation becomes essential.

-A powerful and de facto standard in testing on GitHub is represented by GitHub Workflows.
-GitHub Workflows offer a complete continuous integration and continuous deployment (CI/CD) platform that automates your build, test, and deployment pipeline.
+A powerful and de facto standard way to automate testing on GitHub is [*GitHub Actions*](https://docs.github.com/en/actions).
+GitHub Actions offer a complete continuous integration and continuous deployment (CI/CD) platform to build workflows to automate your build, test, and deployment pipeline.
 These workflows are highly configurable, support parallel job execution, and provide detailed feedback on test results, making them an ideal choice for automated workflow testing.

 ### Step 1: Understand GitHub Actions basics